-Short tandem repeat loci in that manner have been accepted as perfect biological tool in forensics because that are highly polymorphic and variable5.
+Short tandem repeat loci in that manner have been accepted as perfect biological tool in forensics because that are highly polymorphic and variable.
+Published by Institute of Legal Education https://iledu.in

 Since inception the throughout the past decades, short tandem repeat (STR) loci have become the most accepted and important genetic markers in forensics.
-STRs can be analyzed at a reasonable cost/time ratio and provide high enough statistical discrimination power to identify individuals in the majority of crime and human identification cases6.
+STRs can be analyzed at a reasonable cost/time ratio and provide high enough statistical discrimination power to identify individuals in the majority of crime and human identification cases.
 STRs are made of tandemly repeated DNA sequences, that consists of short repetitive units from 2 to 7 base pairs in length.
 Number of repeats is designated as allele that varies among individuals.
 Besides the high robustness and reproducibility, another advantage of these markers that makes them most suitable for forensic analysis is simplicity of the detection process in the form of automation.
-There is lowest theoretical probability that two persons share identical allelic variants on all 15 or more STR loci i.e. up to 1 in 1013 for a population8.
+There is lowest theoretical probability that two persons share identical allelic variants on all 15 or more STR loci i.e. up to 1 in 10 for a population.
 To reach up to 99.99% probability of paternity (PP) the International Society for Forensic Genetics (ISFG) suggested a minimum of 12 autosomal STR markers located on 10 different chromosomes to be analyzed.

-analysis Observations and of occurred at STRs in forensic genetics are very important in paternity testing.
+analysis Observations and of mutations occurred at STRs in forensic genetics are very important in paternity testing.
 Therefore, precise elucidation of obtained genetic profiles is of much attention.
 However, alleles are inherited as per Mendelian inheritance patterns but in some cases, spontaneous mutations lead to allelic mismatch on particular locus, making paternity or maternity testing case complicated.

-CSFIPO stands as one of the twenty core loci used for the CODIS database and its allelic range for this short tandem repeat (STR) locus has been reported as 6 to 15 repeats of the tetra-nucleotide AGAT9.
-Mutational rate for STR loci has been reported and estimated around 10-2 to 10-4 per generation by Vigouroux et al10.
-They explained it by two different mechanisms: unequal crossing-over during recombination or inaccurate pairing during replication because of DNA slippage.
-Fan and Chu11 highlighted the strand-slippage replication as a main pattern
+CSFIPO stands as one of the twenty core loci used for the CODIS database and its allelic range for this short tandem repeat (STR) locus has been reported as 6 to 15 repeats of the tetra-nucleotide AGAT.
+Mutational rate for STR loci has been reported and estimated around $10^{-2}$ to $10^{-4}$ per generation by Vigouroux et al. They explained it by two different mechanisms: unequal crossing-over during recombination or inaccurate pairing during replication because of DNA slippage.
+Fan and Chu highlighted the strand-slippage replication as a main pattern